alighandij/Ex-RL-virtual-lab/README.md

 - [`matplotlib/matplotlib`](https://github.com/matplotlib/matplotlib)
 - modified version of [`simon-larsson/ballbeam-gym`](https://github.com/simon-larsson/ballbeam-gym)

 <a name="doc"></a>

 ## 🔨 Environment Documentation

-for adding a new environment to pipeline create folder at `modules/environments/envs` with following structure:
+To add a new environment to the pipeline, create a folder at `modules/environments/envs` with the following structure:

 ```text
 your_awesome_env